Korean Fried Rice

 Directions

-- In a large skillet or wok, cook the bacon over medium heat until about halfway done, about 3-4 minutes.
-Add the onion and cook until softened, another 5 minutes.
+- Add the onion to the skillet and cook until softened, another 5 minutes.
+Add the bell pepper and shredded cabbage and cook for 2-3 minutes until the pepper is softened.
 Add the kimchi and its juice, and cook for another 2-3 minutes until the kimchi is heated through.

 - Crumble the cold rice into the skillet, breaking up any clumps.
 Stir to combine.
+Add the gochujang butter mixture and stir to coat the rice evenly.
+Cook for another 3-4 minutes until the rice is heated through and slightly crispy on the bottom.

 - Drizzle the toasted sesame oil over the fried rice and stir to combine.
 Taste and add soy sauce if needed.